 Located in the Palace District the main city library is the favorite venue for university students to study – and to fall asleep in the comfy armchairs.
 I know it because I used to do both there.

 The Neo-Baroque building was the palace of an aristocratic family until 1927 when the city bought it for the library.
 Luckily an entire floor was kept in the original design, so you can feel like you’re in Versailles while walking through the numerous reading rooms.
 Tourists must pay 800 forints (appr. €3.00) to visit, or you can sign up as a reader – highly recommended if you spend a longer time in Budapest!

 Not the first thing that comes to mind when thinking about Budapest, but the Roman Empire had a major settlement called Aquincum in an area that is today the northern part of Buda.
-The peak was around the 2nd and 3rd century when about 30 to 40 thousand people lived here in a classic civilization with palaces, public baths, and two amphitheaters.
-In fact the Romans were probably the first to use the rich thermal water sources of Hungary, not only in the baths, but also as floor heating.
+The peak was around the 2nd and 3rd centuries when about 30 to 40 thousand people lived here in a classic civilization with palaces, public baths, and two amphitheaters.
+In fact, the Romans were probably the first to use the rich thermal water sources of Hungary, not only in the baths, but also as floor heating.

 You can do it properly and visit the Aquincum Museum or just find random ruins at Március 15. square, Flórián square, or Nagyszombat Street.
 All history buffs need to add this to their list of things to do in Budapest!